Hold My Hand (Michael Jackson and Akon song)

 "Hold My Hand" is a duet performed by American singer-songwriters Michael Jackson and Akon, from Jackson's first posthumous album Michael (2010).
-The song was originally recorded by Akon and Jackson in 2007.
+The song was originally recorded by Akon and Jackson in December 2007.
 The song was an international top 10 hit in nations such as Austria, Belgium, Denmark, Germany, Hungary, Italy, New Zealand, Norway, Poland, Spain, Sweden, Switzerland and the United Kingdom.